 repository.
 If you're using the

-directive, however, it's fine to only define paths in your
+directive, however, it's fine to provide only paths in your

 sections—after all, there's only one repository.

-Of course, permissions are inherited from parent to child directory.
-That means we can specify a subdirectory with a different access policy for Sally:
+Permissions are inherited from a path's parent directory.
+That means we can specify a subdirectory with a different access policy for Sally.
+Let's continue our previous example, and grant Sally write access to a child of the branch that she's otherwise permitted only to read:

 [calc:/branches/calc/bug-142] harry = rw sally = r # give sally write access only to the 'testing' subdir [calc:/branches/calc/bug-142/testing] sally = rw